jonathanatuscpsu/DM-python/index.md

 # Data Mining in Python

 This set of learning materials for undergraduate and graduate data mining class is currently maintained by Zhaohu(Jonathan) Fan.
 Many materials are from [Dr. Yan Yu’s class notes](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html).
 Thanks for the contribution from previous Ph.D. students in Lindner College of Business.
-Thanks to Xiaorui Zhu for setting up the initial github page.
-And thanks to Dr. Brittany Green for recording the lab videos.

 Contributors:

 - Zhaohu(Jonathan) Fan, PhD Candidate in Bubiness Analytics, psujohnny@gmail.com